microsoft/Transformer-XH/README.md

 ## Contact
-If you have questions, suggestions and bug reports, please email chenz@cs.umd.edu.
+If you have questions, suggestions and bug reports, please email chenz@cs.umd.edu and/or Chenyan.Xiong@microsoft.com.